 The National Arts Centre is also at the forefront of youth and educational activities, supporting programs for young and emerging artists, programs for young audiences, and producing resources and study materials for teachers.
 Each year the NAC reaches thousands of students from pre-school through university with innovative programs that are relevant to this growing and dynamic audience.

-The 2015 Summer Music Institute is made possible through the wonderful generosity of individual donors and corporations, the NAC’s National Youth and Education Trust and its Lead Partner CIBC.
+Young Artists Program is made possible through the wonderful generosity of individual donors and corporations, the NAC’s National Youth and Education Trust and its Lead Partner CIBC.
 We would also like to thank Honorary Patron Sara Vered.